 - Lower your foot back to the ground.

-Nordic curls don't actually use a weight at all — just your own body!
+Nordic curls don't actually use a weight at all — just your body.
 This variation definitely puts your hamstrings through the ringer.
-Only lower your body as low as you can with good form, keeping your body in a straight line between your knees, hips and head.
+Only lower your body as low as you can with good form, maintaining a straight line between your knees, hips and head.

-- Kneel on the floor and anchor your ankles under the bottom of a sturdy couch.
+- Kneel on the floor and anchor your ankles under the bottom of a sturdy couch or bench.

-- Sit up on your knees, arms at your sides, knees at hip-width distance.
+- Sit up on your knees, arms at your sides, knees hip-width apart.

 - Keeping your body as straight as possible, lean your torso forward, using the bottom of the couch for extra stability.

-- Lower as far as you can keeping your body straight.
+- Lower as far as you can while keeping your body straight.

 - Use your hamstrings to reverse the motion and return to an upright position.

-- Lay flat on the ground with your arms at your sides.
+- Lie on the ground on your back with your arms at your sides.

 - Place your feet on top of a Swiss exercise ball, knees bent to 90 degrees.